tho1/notes/sqlServer.md

 Testing ODBC connection
 There is 32 bit and 64 bit ODBC administrator.
-What I notice is installing the 64 bit version of the data are installed
+What I notice is installing the 64 bit versio will install both 32 and 64 bit drivers.

 Testing an OLE connection.
 Installed the OLE version of Microsoft driver.
+See https://www.microsoft.com/en-us/download/details.aspx?id=56730 to download.

 It is intalled in C:\windows\SysWow64, and see the attached picture.

-In order to test the OLE connection, one can try create an empty file with UDL extension.  and I will open a Data Link properties dialog for one to enter the information.
+In order to test the OLE connection, one can try create an empty file with UDL extension.
+Click on the file, and it will open a Data Link properties dialog for one to enter the information.